Installation

 • sentry provides sentry integration to watch Canaille exceptions;

-• otp provides the dependencies to enable one-time password authentication;
+• otp provides the dependencies to enable one-time passcode authentication;

 • sms provides the dependencies to enable sms sending;